Centipede Knifefish

 Habitat: Distribution / Background

-The Centipede Knifefish was described by La Monte in 1929.
-The are found in are found in the Amazon River and many of its tributaries in South America, specifically in Venezuela and Brazil.
+The Centipede Knifefish Steatogenys duidae was described by La Monte in 1929.
+They are found in the Amazon River and many of its tributaries in South America, specifically in Venezuela and Brazil.
+The species is not listed on the IUCN Red List.

 • Scientific Name: Steatogenys duidae